mdn/content/files/en-us/web/accessibility/aria/attributes/aria-describedby/index.md

 The `aria-describedby` attribute is used to list the IDs of the elements that describe the object, establishing a relationship between widgets or groups and the text that describes them.

-The `aria-describedby` attribute is very similar to [`aria-labelledby`](../aria-labelledby/) attribute; while the `aria-labelledby` lists the ids of the labels or elements that describe the essence of an object, while the `aria-describedby` lists the ids of the descriptions, or elements providing more information that the user might need.
+The `aria-describedby` attribute is very similar to [`aria-labelledby`](../aria-labelledby/) attribute; while the `aria-labelledby` lists the ids of the labels or elements that describe the essence of an object, the `aria-describedby` lists the ids of the descriptions, or elements providing more information that the user might need.
 Both `aria-labelledby` and `aria-describedby` reference other elements to calculate a text alternative, but a label should be concise, where a description is intended to provide more verbose information.

 The `aria-describedby` attribute can be used to associate static text with form elements, widgets, groups of elements, panes, regions that have a heading, definitions, and more.
 It can be used with semantic HTML elements and with elements that have an ARIA role.

-The elements linked via `aria-describedby` don't need to be visible.It is possible to reference an element even if that element is hidden.
-For example, a form control can have a description that is hidden by default, but can be revealed on request using a disclosure widget like a more information icon.
-The description could also be referenced from the form field directly with `aria-describedby`.
+The elements linked via `aria-describedby` don't need to be visible.
+It is possible to reference an element even if that element is hidden.
+For example, a form control can have a description that is hidden by default this is revealed on request using a disclosure widget like a "more information" icon.
+The sited user clicks on the icon; for assistive technology users the description is referenced from that form field directly with `aria-describedby`.

 ## Examples